When switching over to using a natural perfume, you may notice the scents fade quicker compared with synthetic fragrances…

 – Concentration: The higher the concentration, generally the longer your fragrance should last on your skin.
 Keep in mind that there is no exact standard concentration (only a general rule) within each segments, so you could find an eau de parfum in one brand is 10% concentration and 15% in another.

-To make your perfume last longer you’ll want to ensure the perfume is able to connect with your skin, particularly pulse points, where it comes in contact with the warmth of your blood.
+To make a natural perfume last longer, one way is to ensure that the perfume is able to connect with the skin, particularly pulse points, where it comes into contact with the warmth of your blood.

-Store Perfume in a Cool, Dry, Dark Place
+Store the Perfume in a Cool, Dark, Dry Place

 Heat, light, and humidity can break down natural fragrances like essential oils, and reduce the quality of the perfume.
-So instead, store in a cool, dry place away from windows and the bathroom (showering can produce a lot of steam, which creates humid temperatures).
+So instead, store the perfume bottle in a cool, dark, dry place away from windows and the bathroom (showering can produce a lot of steam, which creates humid temperatures and may cause the scents to evaporate more quickly).

 Apply a Moisturiser Before Spraying

-Oily skin will retain scents longer, so if you’re someone with dry skin, pop on some unscented moisturiser before applying perfume.
+Oily skin will retain scents for longer, so if you’re someone with dry skin, apply some unscented natural moisturiser before applying the perfume.

 Shower, then Spray

 Right after taking a shower, spray on your perfume.
-The moisture on your skin will help to hold the scent, and will also prevent perfume from staining any clothes or jewellery.
+The moisture on your skin will help to hold the scent for longer, and will prevent the perfume from staining any clothes or jewellery.

 Don’t Rub Your Wrists Together

-It’s common belief that when the wrists are rubbed together after applying perfume, it will spread the fragrance and unlock the scent, but in reality it does the opposite.
+It’s a common practice among many to rub the wrists together after applying a perfume, in the hope that it will spread the fragrance and unlock the scent (I was one of these people for many years), but in reality it does the opposite.

-Rubbing the perfume on your skin will break down the delicate top notes, forcing them to evaporate quicker and making your natural perfume disappear faster.
-Just spray and gently pat wrists together instead.
+Rubbing the perfume on your skin will break down the delicate top notes, causing them to evaporate more quickly and make the natural perfume disappear much faster.
+Instead, simply spray the perfume onto the skin and gently pat the wrists together or leave the perfume untouched.

 Spray Certain Points on Your Body

-Applying perfume to pulse points and warmer areas such as the wrists, inside of your elbows, neck, behind your ears, below your midriff area on your belly, behind your knees, or on your ankles and calves, will help diffuse the fragrance across your entire body.
-Just make sure not to spray all areas at once, just a couple of spots will do.
+Applying perfume to pulse points and warmer areas such as the wrists, the inside of your elbows, the neck, behind the ears, below the midriff area on your belly, behind the knees, or on the ankles and calves, will help diffuse the fragrance across your entire body.
+Just make sure not to spray all areas at once (it’ll be really overpowering), just a couple of spots will do.

-So nothing goes to waste, mix the last bit of perfume with an unscented moisturiser.
+So nothing goes to waste, mix the last bit of the perfume with an unscented moisturiser and apply that to your skin for a little extra fragrance.

 Spray some cotton balls or buds (these ones are eco-friendly) with your perfume and keep them in sandwich bags inside your handbag to use for quick touch-ups over the course of the day.
 It saves space (as a perfume bottle is much bigger) and can easily fit into your clutch.